Fedi6431/upgraded-potato/readme.md

 ## Network Security
 ## Web Security
 ## Cryptography
+### What is cryptography?
+Cryptography is the practice and study of techniques for secure communication in the presence of adversaries
 ## Software Security
 ## OSINT
 ### What is OSINT (Open Source Intelligence)?